How to Get Involved

 Know your skills.

 Over the course of your life, you’ve accumulated knowledge and experience that would be an incredible asset to many organizations.
-Think about what you have to skills offer.
+Think about what skills you have to offer.

 1